alvarosoaress/comandas-api/README-EN.md

 https://comandas-api.vercel.app/docs/
 TypeScript;TsNode;Express;MySQL;Node.JS;Swagger;JsonWebTokens;Jest;Drizzle

-API RESTful desenvolvida com Node.js, TypeScript, Express, MySQL, DrizzleORM e com testes Jest.
-Ela inclui autenticação de usuário usando JSON Web Tokens (JWT), documentação Swagger para uma exploração fácil da API e segue uma estrutura baseada no Clean Architecture e desenvolvimento orientado a testes (TDD).
-Este projeto visa fornecer um backend robusto e escalável para os aplicativos do projeto Comandas available
+RESTful API developed with Node.js, TypeScript, Express, MySQL, DrizzleORM, and Jest tests.
+It includes user authentication using JSON Web Tokens (JWT), Swagger documentation for easy API exploration, and follows a structure based on Clean Architecture and Test-Driven Development (TDD).
+This project aims to provide a robust and scalable backend for the Comandas project applications. available
 -->